 What we do with the information we gather

-• We may periodically send emails about scientific publications, new products, application notes and case studies, scientific events or other information which we think you may find interesting, based on the information you have provided, and according to your preference using the email address which you have provided.
+- We may periodically send emails about scientific publications, new products, application notes and case studies, scientific events, or other information which we think you may find interesting and according to your preference using the email address which you have provided.

-• We may also use the information to customise the website according to your interests.
+- We may also use the information to customize the website according to your interests.

-• The information is stored in a centralised system in our headquarters in the United Kingdom and only authorised personnel have access to it.
+- The information is stored in a centralized system in our headquarters in the United Kingdom and only authorized personnel have access to it.
 This is controlled and managed through a CRM system also hosted in the United Kingdom.

 The GDPR Seven Principles for Data Processing